Our Commitment to Constructive Dialogue

 Engage in civil discourse.
 Personal attacks, hate speech, or harassment will not be posted.

 Your comments should be about an article or another person’s comments.
-If you have something to say that’s not related to something your read in the Observers, we’ll post it if we think other readers would be interested.
+If you have something to say that’s not related to something you read in the Observer, we’ll post it if we think other readers would be interested.
+Comments with links to other websites or videos will not be approved.

 Avoid profanity, slurs, or language that could offend others.
 Share your ideas thoughtfully, in a constructive way.